robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     ; the inclusion path from each accumulator peak in ; tree size-1 to its new peak in tree size-2.
     consistency-paths: [ + consistency-path ]

+    ; the additional peaks that complete the accumulator for tree size-2, ; when appended to those produced by the consistencyu paths
+    right-peaks: [ *bstr ]
 ]
 ~~~~

 ## consistency_proof_path

 Produces the verification paths for inclusion of the peaks of tree size-1 under the peaks of tree size-2.

+right-peaks are obtained by invoking `peaks(size-2 - 1)`, and discarding length(proofs) from the left.

 Given: